-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, your child’s doctor will talk with you about treatment options.
+When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
+After this testing is done, your child’s doctor will talk with you about treatment options.
 The treatment plan may involve chemotherapy, but it depends on how much of the tumor can be surgically removed, where the cancer recurred, and the treatment the child received previously.
-Often, new experimental treatments for recurrent rhabdomyosarcoma are offered at specialized centers.
+Often, new experimental treatments in clinical trials for recurrent rhabdomyosarcoma are offered at specialized centers.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Children with recurrent cancer often experience emotions such as disbelief or fear.
-Patients and their families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+Children with recurrent cancer sometimes experience emotions such as disbelief or fear.
+Parents and their families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-Although treatment is successful for the majority of children with cancer, sometimes it is not.
+Although treatment is successful for many children with cancer, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
 In rare cases, this may occur during the original diagnosis and treatment or after initial therapy has been completed and there is a recurrence.
-The likelihood of treatment failure tends to be higher in children with higher risk disease (see "Chemotherapy and risk groups," above) at the time of the original diagnosis.
+The likelihood of treatment failure tends to be higher when there is higher risk disease (see "Chemotherapy and risk groups," above) at the time of the original diagnosis.

 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.